Stratioti: History

 The stradioti were recruited in Albania, Greece, Dalmatia, Serbia and Cyprus.
 Those units continued the military traditions of Byzantine and Balkan cavalry warfare.
 As such, they had previously served Byzantine and Albanian rulers, they then entered Venetian military service during the Ottoman-Venetian wars in the 15th century.
 It has been suggested that a ready pool of Albanian stradioti was the product of the northern Albanian tribal system of feud (Gjakmarrja) and consequent emigration.
 The precise year when stratioti units began to be recruited in western armies is not known.
 However, under 1371 state decrees of the Venetian Republic those Greeks that lived in Venetian controlled territories were allowed to join the Venetian army.

 The precise definition of their ethnic identity was the subject of careful study, while modern scholarship concludes that they were Albanians and Greeks who mainly originated from the Peloponnese.
 Studies on the origin of their names indicate that around 80% of the stradioti were of Albanian origin, and very few of Slav origin (Crovati).
 The remainder were Greek, most of whom were captains.
 Some of the officers' surnames who were of Greek origin are Palaiologos, Spandounios, Laskaris, Rhalles, Komnenos, Psendakis, Maniatis, Spyliotis, Alexopoulos, Psaris, Zacharopoulos, Klirakopoulos, and Kondomitis.
 A number of them, such as the Palaiologoi and Komnenoi, were members of Byzantine noble families.
 Others seemed to be of South Slavic origin, such as Soimiris, Vlastimiris, and Voicha.
-Some renowned Albanian stratioti were the Alambresi, Basta, Bua, Capuzzimadi, Crescia, and Renesi.
+Some renowned Albanian stratioti were the Alambresi, Basta, Bua, Meksi, Capuzzimadi, Crescia, and Renesi.
 The study on the names of the stradioti does not indicate that most of them came directly from Albania proper, rather from the Venetian holdings in southern and central Greece.
 The stradioti who moved with their families to Italy in the late 15th and early 16th centuries had been born in the Peloponnese, where their ancestors immigrated in the late 14th and early 15th century, after the request of the Byzantine Despots of the Morea, Theodore I and Theodore II Palaiologos, who invited the Albanians to serve as military colonists in the Peloponnese in the attempt to resist Ottoman expansion in the Balkans.